nsang0u/amarteurs/team_contract.md

 **Logistics**

-*Meeting times:*
+-*Meeting times:*
    Wednesday 4:00 PM Lee’s

    Saturday 3:00 PM Lee’s

    More meetings as needed

-*Conflict management*
+-*Conflict management*
    We communicate potential conflicts with our teammates at least 5 hours prior to the arrangement

 **Meeting procedures**